 Modern slavery is a crime and a gross violation of fundamental human rights.
 It takes various forms, all of which have in common the deprivation of a person’s liberty by another to exploit them for personal or commercial gain.

 HBS have a zero-tolerance approach to modern slavery and are fully committed to preventing slavery and human trafficking in our corporate activities.
 HBS are also committed to ensuring there is transparency in our own business and in our approach to tackling modern slavery throughout our supply chains, consistent with our disclosure obligations under the Modern Slavery Act 2015.
 We all have a responsibility to be alert to the risks, however small, in our business and in the wider supply chain.

-This statement sets out HBS Group Southern’s actions to understand all potential modern slavery risks related to business and to ensure steps are maintained to prevent slavery and human trafficking.
+This statement sets out HBS Group Southern actions to understand all potential modern slavery risks related to business and to ensure steps are maintained to prevent slavery and human trafficking.

-HBS Group Southern is a leading plumbing, electrical and solar PV contractor with an annual turnover circa £19 million (2018).
-We are a leading contractor to local and national housing developers, as well as PLC companies for Solar PV installations.
-HBS has one office based at Whiteley, Hampshire, servicing contracts across the South of England, with national framework agreements for Solar PV.
+HBS Group Southern is a leading plumbing and electrical contractor with an annual turnover circa £20 million (2021).
+We are a leading contractor to local and national housing developers, as well as PLC companies.
+HBS has one office based at Whiteley, Hampshire, servicing contracts across the South of England, with national framework agreements for M&E.

 Our supply chains and supplier adherence to our values

 The relationship with all our suppliers has been established over many years and is built upon mutually beneficial factors, where HBS has close and personal links and contact with the owners or directors, typically reflecting the fact that we partner with small and medium sized operations in the main.